kubernetes/kops/docs/getting_started/openstack.md

 kops update cluster my-cluster.k8s.local --state ${KOPS_STATE_STORE} --yes
 ```

-Kops should create instances to all three zones, but provision volumes from the same zone.
+kOps should create instances to all three zones, but provision volumes from the same zone.

 # Using external cloud controller manager
 If you want use [External CCM](https://github.com/kubernetes/cloud-provider-openstack) in your installation, this section contains instructions what you should do to get it up and running.